 Mission and Goals of the Dietetic Internship

-The mission of the Dietetic Internship program is to prepare competent entry-level dietitians for positions in clinical, foodservice, and community nutrition to better serve individuals and their families particularly in North Carolina.
-The program provides a curriculum with supervised practice in order to complete the Post-BS Certificate – Dietetic Internship (DI) program.
-The DI program is structured to provide diverse learning opportunities within the state that enable each student to further develop and apply their knowledge and skills in order to provide quality nutrition care in diverse practice settings.
-The learning environment helps promote student understanding of the importance of self-reflection, oral and written communication, problem solving, teamwork, life-long learning, and service to the profession and the community.
+The mission of the Dietetic Internship program is to prepare competent entry-level registered dietitian nutritionists for positions in clinical, foodservice, and community nutrition to improve health and enhance quality of life of individuals, families and communities.
+Through a supervised practice curriculum, the program is structured to provide diverse learning opportunities that enable program graduates to further develop and apply their knowledge and skills in order to provide quality nutrition care in diverse practice settings.
+The learning environment emphasizes the importance of self-reflection, oral and written communication, problem solving, teamwork, life-long learning, service and professional engagement.

 Program Goals with Corresponding Outcomes Goals

-1. The program will prepare competent entry-level practitioners who obtain employment in dietetics-related positions.
+1. The program will prepare competent entry level Registered Dietitian Nutritionists who obtain employment in nutrition and dietetics or related fields.

-- 75% of employers will rate program graduates as meeting or exceeding the rating of “adequately skilled” for performance competencies expected of entry level dietitians.
+- At least 75% of responding employers (identified by program graduates) will report program graduates’ preparation for entry-level practice as meeting or exceeding the rating of “competent”.

-3. The program will prepare graduates who demonstrate a commitment to professional and community service.
+2. The program will prepare graduates who demonstrate a commitment to service and professional engagement.

-- 20% of responding program graduates will report participating in one or more community service activities by 3 years post-graduation.
+- At least 30% of responding program graduates will report participating in one or more service and/or professional engagement activities by 3 years post graduation.